AstunTechnology/environmentagency_csv_import/README.md

 # README #

+# THIS REPOSITORY IS ARCHIVED AND NO LONGER UNDER ACTIVE DEVELOPMENT #

 Python script for exporting EAMP-compliant metadata from a csv file to individual xml files.

 ### How do I get set up? ###